-The Department of Homeland Security and U.S. Immigration and Customs Enforcement have agreed to rescind the July 6, 2020 policy that would bar international students enrolled in online-only courses from residing in the United States.
-ICE will revert to the guidance it issued in March that allows students taking online courses to reside in the United States on F-1 visas.
-Students who have applied to graduate for Fall 2020 may apply for a Reduced Course Load.
-Please contact email@example.com if you have any questions.
+The Department of Homeland Security and U.S. Immigration and Customs Enforcement rescinded the July 6, 2020 policy that would bar international students enrolled in online-only courses from residing in the United States.
+ICE has reverted to the guidance it issued in March that allows students taking online courses to reside in the United States on F-1 visas for the Fall 2020 and Spring 2021 semesters.
+Students who have applied to graduate for Spring 2021 may apply for a Reduced Course Load.
+Please contact firstname.lastname@example.org if you have any questions.

 Note that the guidance that we provide may change as SEVP releases updates.
 The Division of Global Engagement will continue to review any further guidance issued by SEVP to ensure that all of our students are in compliance with the federal regulations and can continue enrollment in their degree programs.
 We will continue to keep our students informed with any changes in federal regulations via email and by updating our COVID-19 Response and Updates page.
 Thank you for your patience as we provide guidance regarding this dynamic and rapidly changing pandemic.
 We are here for you.

 Graduate Students should also read through the Graduate School’s COVID-19 Updates page to learn about deferrals of admission and graduate assistantships.

 Safety Information and Quarantine Policy